Compare any two graphics cards:

 OpenGL Version OpenGL 3.0 OpenGL 4.1

-Memory Bandwidth: Memory bandwidth is the max amount of information (counted in megabytes per second) that can be transported past the external memory interface in one second.
-It is calculated by multiplying the card's interface width by its memory clock speed.
-If the card has DDR type RAM, it must be multiplied by 2 once again.
+Memory Bandwidth: Memory bandwidth is the largest amount of data (counted in MB per second) that can be moved past the external memory interface in a second.
+It is calculated by multiplying the interface width by its memory speed.
+If the card has DDR memory, the result should be multiplied by 2 once again.
 If it uses DDR5, multiply by ANOTHER 2x.
 The better the card's memory bandwidth, the faster the card will be in general.
-It especially helps with anti-aliasing, High Dynamic Range and high resolutions.
+It especially helps with AA, HDR and high resolutions.

-Texel Rate: Texel rate is the maximum texture map elements (texels) that can be applied per second.
-This is calculated by multiplying the total number of texture units of the card by the core speed of the chip.
-The higher the texel rate, the better the video card will be at texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels processed per second.
+Texel Rate: Texel rate is the maximum texture map elements (texels) that can be applied in one second.
+This figure is worked out by multiplying the total amount of texture units by the core clock speed of the chip.
+The higher the texel rate, the better the graphics card will be at texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels in one second.

 Display Prices